learn-co-curriculum/phase-4-password-protection-readme/README.md

 So how do we store passwords if we can't store passwords?

-Instead of storing their password in plain text, we store a hashed version of their password.
+Instead of storing users' passwords in plain text, we store a hashed version of them.
 A _hash_ is a _fixed-length_ output computed by feeding a string to a _hash function_.
 Hash functions have the property that they will always produce the same output given the same input.

 A helpful analogy for a hash function is making a smoothie.
 If I put the exact same ingredients into the blender, I'll get the exact same smoothie